As an Artist

 Carol K. Walsh received a BFA Degree from Carnegie Mellon University.
 For the first fifteen years of her professional life, she maintained a full-time studio and exhibited nationally, winning major awards, including two at an international exhibit at the Carnegie Museum in Pittsburgh.
 A highlight of Carol's career was having one-person shows, including an exhibit of her fiber sculptures at the prestigious Franz Bader Gallery in Washington D.C.
 Nationally, Carol has presented multiple workshops on color theory, design and creativity.
 She has also taught art at several colleges, and lectured at conferences.

 Carol considers herself to be a visionary artist, who combines her love of psychology and art by seeing the world as symbolically vivid.
 Through art, she explores, enhances, and expresses her unique humanistic, and spiritual vision of the world.

 Currently Carol is working on a series of fine art photographs that consist of many layers of her original photographs, that are compressed to create one cohesive image that tells a story.
 To see her all of her images go to “Mythological Fantasies”.

 AS A WRITER:

 Carol's first venture into writing began as an extension of her artistic career, by writing articles for a professional journal on design and color theory.
 She then wrote and illustrated Designing For Weaving, a hardcover book on design, color and creativity for fiber artists.
-As a therapist she wrote and self-published the book The Art of Awakening Spirit, as well as Break Through: Coping Skills for Chaotic Times, a compilation of her favorite articles written for "Pathways", a Washington D.C. area magazine.
+As a therapist she self-published the books The Art of Awakening Spirit, as well as Break Through: Coping Skills for Chaotic Times, a compilation of her favorite articles written for "Pathways", a Washington D.C. area magazine.

 Carol's most recent publication is her memoir Painting Life: My Creative Journey Through Trauma, published by She Writes Press, distributed by IPS and available wherever books are sold